Marketing for Law Firms in 2019

 The reason you want to grow your law firm’s organic visibility in the search results is that if you do it right you will generate loads of free traffic that will bring new business to your firm.

-That’s one of the reasons I always cringe a bit when I talk to a potential client and they tell me something along the lines of “well the other company told me they were going to produce 30 pieces of content a month”.
-SEO is not really about quantity, but rather quality.
+That’s one of the reasons I always cringe a bit when I talk to a potential client and they tell me something like “well the other company told me they were going to produce 30 pieces of content a month.”
+Volume will get you absolutely no results if there’s not an appropriate strategy behind each piece.

-Great content takes a lot of time and effort to produce, but it’s going to show a strong return on your investment.
+Great content takes a lot of time and effort to produce, but it yields the strongest return on your investment.

-With content, there are a lot of different types of content a law firm might want to create.
+With content, there are several types of content a law firm might want to create.
 Here is a list of a few types of content we regularly create at Juris Digital:

 - Evergreen content marketing

-Successful content needs to be built with a purpose.
-You should always ask yourself why a piece of content was created.
+Successful content is purposeful content.
+In other words, create every page with a goal in mind.
 Was it to earn links or viral lift?
-Find out the appropriate metric an measure its success.
+Find the right metric and measure its success.

 b.
 Earn Great Links

-Links from other websites pointing to your own are still a major ranking factor.
-However, links by themselves won’t win the race.
-You still need a solid website with great content.
+Links from other websites pointing to your own (“backlinks” or “inbound links”) are still a major ranking factor.
+So how do you earn those links?
+With great content!

 Approach #1: Sit back and wait for the links to roll in.
-I mean it does happen with great content, but in the legal niche, it can be a bit harder.
+It can happen with great content, but in the legal niche, it can be a bit harder.
 You would see better results if you took approach #2.

 Approach #2: Conduct extensive research to figure out who else writes about the process of a personal injury case.
 You can figure out what keywords people are searching and see who they reference.
 You can then conduct outreach to them and see if they’re willing to link to you.

-There are also a lot of other ways to earn links.
-Check out an example of a recent community free cab ride program we ran for the holidays in Northern California.
+There are plenty of ways lawyers can earn links.
+Check out this example of a community free cab ride program we ran for the holidays in Northern California and the linked coverage it got.
+Those are valuable websites linking to our client!

 Here are some things to check on:

-Don’t just focus on the head keywords.
-Think about the different stages of the funnel and how they relate to your business.
+- Consider other phases of your sales funnel: Don’t just focus on the head keywords.
+Think about the various stages of the funnel and how they relate to your business.
 You can generate a lot of potential prospects at the top of the funnel by bidding on keywords that are a bit more generic.
 This approach isn’t right for every firm, but it’s worth considering depending on the assets you have.

-Google My Business represents your businesses local listings in the 3 pack and local finder.
-Ensuring maximum visibility in local results is a sure fire way to drum up new business.
+Your Google My Business listing represents your business in Google’s map pack and local finder.
+Ensuring maximum visibility in local results is a sure-fire way to drum up new business.
 Assuming you’ve followed the basics, here are some other areas you can take advantage of to get a leg up on your competition.

-We’re still playing around with the effect these can have on Google Rankings with keywords, but let’s just say it would do you good to post at least once a week.
+We’re still playing around with the effect these can have on Google Rankings with keywords, but we recommend posting at least once a week.

-Another new feature Google quietly rolled out to the search results pages is a Q&A. Google users who are logged into their account can ask public questions to which you can respond to.
-While this does open opportunities for spam, it’s a great way to figure out what potential customers want to know about your business.
+Another new feature Google quietly rolled out to the search results pages is Q&A. Logged-in Google users can ask public questions that business owners should respond to.
+While this does open opportunities for spam, it’s a fantastic way to figure out what potential customers want to know about your business.

 Pro Tip: If you get questions here, use them to write comprehensive answers and videos that answer the questions on your website.

-Legimitate reviews for your business are hard to get.
+Legitimate reviews for your business are hard to get.
 However, reviews are worth the effort.
-If your business has zero reviews you’re likely missing out on potential clients who value online reviews from third parties.
+If your business has zero reviews, you’re likely missing out on potential clients who value online reviews from third parties.
 It usually takes about 3 starts to start getting your business to show review stars in the local pack.

-In addition to the click-through benefits reviews provide, reviews from trusted sources and using relevant keywords can increase your overall rankings in Google’s 3 pack and local finder.
+In addition to the click-through benefits reviews provide (people are more likely to click on businesses with a higher star rating), reviews from trusted sources and using relevant keywords can increase your overall rankings in Google’s local pack and local finder.

-Every law firm should have an active review system to continually gain new reviews from satisfied clients.
-GetFiveStars is a great automated software solution that can integrate into your current business practices.
+Every law firm should have an active review system to continually gain reviews from satisfied clients.
+GatherUp (formerly GetFiveStars) is a great automated software solution that can integrate into your current business practices.

 Also, pay attention and put together a plan to get reviews from third-party review sites as well including ones that appear most for your business.
 Some examples include: